Thi-Tracey-Nguyen/T2A2/README.md

 8. Bookings table - includes all bookings.
 * Attributes are: id (serial, primary key), date (date, not null), time (time, not null), status (string, not null).
 Booking date and time have to be in the future.
 Valid statuses are: pending, in progress and completed.
 * Foreign keys are: pet_id (int, not null), employee_id (int, default is null), service_id (int, not null).
-A client can choose to book with a specific employee, if not specified, whoever is rostered on the day will do the job.
+A client can choose to book with a specific employee, if not specified, whoever works on the day will do the job.
 * When a pet is deleleted, all associated bookings will also be removed (cascade delete).
 When an employee is deleted, the employee_id field in associated bookings will be set to null.
 * Relationships:
   * bookings - pets: one or many to one and only one relationship.
 A booking can only associate with one and only one pet, a pet can have one or many bookings.